QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 A Network Digital Twin provides an enhanced and optimized solution in the face of increasing network and business types, scale, and complexity.
-It simulates the behavior, performance, and characteristics of the acutal network, which could help in validation and testing scenarios, analyzing and predicting network behavior without affecting the real physical network.
+It simulates the behavior, performance, and characteristics of the actual network, which could help in validation and testing scenarios, analyzing and predicting network behavior without affecting the real physical network.

 As depicted in {{Section 7 of ?I-D.irtf-nmrg-network-digital-twin-arch}}, the core